joanneevangelista/instacart_market_basket_analysis/README.md

 # instacart_market_basket_analysis

 **Key Findings:** The tuned Light GBM model resulted in the highest F1-Score and the engineered up_reorder_ratio feature was the most important.
-It represents the ratio of the number of times a user purchased a specific product over the number of orders placed since they first ordered it.
+This feature represents the ratio of the number of times a user purchased a specific product over the number of orders placed since they first ordered it.

 **Table of Contents**